 In Canada, with the election trail in full swing, opposition parties this weekend called on Prime Minister Stephen Harper to do more for Fahmy.

 NDP Foreign Affairs Critic Paul Dewar stated that Harper "must take a break from electioneering," speak directly to el-Sisi, and receive "a personal guarantee that Mr. Fahmy will be pardoned and returned to Canada immediately."

-"Harper has an obligation to use the full force of the PMO to help citizens when they are unjustly imprisoned abroad.
-His inaction must end today," said Liberal leader Justin Trudeau in a press release.
+"Harper has an obligation to use the full force of the [prime minister's office] to help citizens when they are unjustly imprisoned abroad.
+His inaction must end today," said Liberal Leader Justin Trudeau in a press release.

-On Sunday, Amal Clooney, one of Fahmy's attorneys, said in an interview with the CBC, that she and Troy Lulashynk, the Canadian ambassador to Egypt, had formally filed for a pardon and deportation for her client to the Egyptian authorities.
-Clooney has called on el-Sisi to make true of his November statement, and intervene in the case to have Fahmy sent back to Canada.
+On Sunday, Amal Clooney, one of Fahmy's attorneys, said in an interview with the CBC that she and Troy Lulashnyk, the Canadian ambassador to Egypt, had formally filed for a pardon and deportation for her client to the Egyptian authorities.
+Clooney has called on el-Sisi to make good on his November statement and intervene in the case to have Fahmy sent back to Canada.